Capabilities

 How does GD&T reduce manufacturing costs?

 GD&T reduces costs by providing larger tolerance zones, eliminating unnecessary precision, preventing tolerance stack-up issues, and allowing manufacturers to use optimal processes while meeting functional requirements.
+It also reduces inspection disputes by making acceptance criteria unambiguous.

-What is Maximum Material Condition (MMC)?
+What is Maximum Material Condition (MMC) in GD&T?

-MMC is a material condition modifier that provides bonus tolerance as feature sizes deviate from their worst-case condition, allowing manufacturers more flexibility while ensuring parts always assemble correctly.
+Maximum Material Condition (MMC) is a material condition modifier that provides bonus tolerance as feature sizes deviate from their worst-case (maximum material) condition.
+It gives manufacturers more flexibility while ensuring parts always assemble correctly.
+A key tool for reducing cost without compromising function.

-How do I choose the right datums?
+How do I choose the right datums for GD&T?

 Mastering the Language of Precision Manufacturing